Embodiment and Spirituality Education

 - give talks and offer mentorship

-Previous clients have included Academy, Grammar and Private Schools, NHS, CAMHS, National Team for Inclusion, Wellbeing Centres and Domestic Abuse Charities.
+Previous clients have included Schools, NHS, CAMHS, National Team for Inclusion, Wellbeing Centres and Domestic Abuse Charities.

-I stand for education, evolution and embodiment through a creative, heart-led, amalgamation of:
+As an Embodiment and Spirituality Educator I support individual, collective and organisational evolution and wellbeing through a creative, heart-led, amalgamation of:

 Metacognition